piratewebsite/piratesocial/README.md

 ### Join the network

 1. Sign in at [piratesocial.app](https://piratesocial.app) with GitHub
-2. The hub provisions your site repo and first build triggers automatically
+2. Pirate Social provisions your site repo and first build triggers automatically
-3. Go to `yoursite.github.io/admin` to manage content via Decap CMS
+3. Go to `yoursite.github.io/admin` to manage content via Sveltia CMS
+4. Go to `yoursite.github.io/social` to connect your Bluesky account and access your Pirate Social feed

 ### Local Development